NightNovaNN/NightNovaNN/README.md

 This is part of a long-term vision to create developer tools that merge simplicity with real-world power.

-### Big langs like Trappist, Lunar, BioC and Cryo
+### Big langs like Trappist, Lunar, BioC, Cryo, Lacertae
 **Cryo** is my experimental language with 0 runtime, Trappist is my actual serious language which i'll push the most, Lunar, BioC and Hypa are mainstream langs of mine but will be deeper in the Studio.
+And Lacertae will be one of the flagships....

 Check their repos for more info!
-(Trappist, Lunar or Hypa don't yet exist but BioC and Cryo do)
+(Trappist, Lunar, Lacertae or Hypa don't yet exist but BioC and Cryo do)

 ### Utilities